elemel/blog/2018/09/03/README.md

 I calculated face normals from the cross product of the triangle edges.
 Some of the smaller triangles ended up black.
 Could this be related to floating-point precision?
-Not this time, but we will most likely run into that later.
+Not this time, but stay tuned for that topic in future posts.
-The problem here was that Unity normalizes small vectors to zero.
+The problem was rather that Unity normalizes small vectors to zero.
-Let's not normalize that kind of behaviour.
+Let's not normalize that kind of behavior.

 Now wielding artisanal, non-zero face normals as well as vertex normals from the distance field, I carried on with my experiments.
 In the end, I settled for